joaopaulopmedeiros/traffi/README.md

 # Traffi

 ## 📔 Description
-A .NET worker service for transfering files from local disk storage to S3
+A .NET worker service for transfering files from local disk to S3